-- Your primary purpose in the United States must be study rather than Academic Training until you complete your program of study.
+- Your primary purpose in the United States must be study rather than to engage in Academic Training.

 - You must be in good academic standing at the school named on your Form DS-2019.

 - The proposed employment must be directly related to your major field of study.